I2VControl: Disentangled and Unified Video Motion Synthesis Control: Experiments

-\textbf{Metrics.} For the motion trajectory control task, we refer to DragAnything~\cite{wu2024draganything} and TrackGo~\cite{zhou2024trackgo}, evaluating the quality of the results by \texttt{ObjMC}.
-Note that since we allow control via dense trajectories instead of sparse control points, we compute this metric on dense trajectories.
-To evaluate motion brush control task, we firstly compute a motion strength score, denoted as \texttt{MSC}, as in \camerapapername.
-Then we refer to SAM~\cite{kirillov2023segany} to employ a \texttt{IoU} metric to evaluate whether the generated motion follows the user input mask.
-Moreover, for all experiments, we additionally compute the \texttt{FID} score to measure the quality of the results.
+\textbf{Metrics.} For a rigorous comparison, we strictly adopt metrics from previous works.
+To judge camera control effect, we follow previous works~\cite{wang2023motionctrl,he2024cameractrl,i2vcontrolcamera}, using \texttt{RotErr} and \texttt{TransErr}.
+To judge dragging, we refer to previous works~\cite{wu2024draganything,zhou2024trackgo}, using \texttt{ObjMC}.
+To judge motion brush, we firstly refer to previous work~\cite{i2vcontrolcamera} to compute a motion strength score \texttt{MSC}, and then refer to SAM~\cite{kirillov2023segany} to employ a \texttt{IoU} metric to evaluate whether the generated motion follows the user input mask.
+Moreover, we additionally employ \texttt{FID} and a \texttt{User} study score to measure the quality.